kobecow/gasmap/issues.md

 Fortunately, App doesn't need whole file at once.
 It menas App doesn't need 15 years of gases at once.

 So I will change code to request to get data of each year.

+### getData as changing year
+HTTP Req to get data of year.
+And Then use it.
+I will make time bar which has resolution of month.